|

 Wilawen sighed with relief.
 I want you to be good,

-did not moveand climbed over.
+not moveand she climbed over.

 Come back from the edge, called Haldir.